sebastianbruns/bss_dsh/README.md

+# Demonstration of my python skills by solving two coding tasks

-# Task 1:  Data crunching on data from Deutscher Wetterdienst
+## Task 1:  Data crunching on data from Deutscher Wetterdienst

 ### Package structure:
 ```